-- a comprehensive risk control program that includes property protection and health, safety and environmental audits using underwriters, self-audits, and engineering and professional advisers; - processes to identify the business risks (both financial and non-financial) applicable to each area of Ansell's activities and the maintenance of a specific framework that prioritises and monitors the mitigation of those risks; and - regular reporting to the Audit & Compliance Committee or Sustainability & Risk Committee, as appropriate, and the Board.
+- A comprehensive risk control program that includes property protection and health, safety and environmental audits using underwriters, self-audits, and engineering and professional advisers; - Processes to identify the business risks (both financial and non-financial) applicable to each area of Ansell's activities and the maintenance of a specific framework that prioritises and monitors the mitigation of those risks; and - Regular reporting to the Audit & Compliance Committee and the Sustainability & Risk Committee, as appropriate, and the Board.

 Ansell has a detailed and structured Risk Management Framework to ensure that risk management activities are an integral component of sound management practices and good governance.
 The Risk Management Framework has been adopted in recognition that the identification, evaluation and management of risk are central to achieving the Company's corporate purpose of creating long-term shareholder value.
 Risk is inherent in our business, and the effective management of risk is vital to the growth and success of the Company.
+We continuously seek to identify, measure and monitor the most material risks across our organisation and review our processes to help best ensure that material risks are appropriately identified and escalated through to senior levels of the organisation.
 The Sustainability & Risk Committee reviews the Risk Management Framework on a yearly basis.